chunhsienho/ADAS_Project-Auto-steering-ACC/README.md

 enable signal is 1.
 The three possible subsystems all produce a force Fd to drive the vehicle's front wheel.
 Use a Simulink \merge" block to select the output of the one enabled subsystem.

+CAN Communication

+In an actual ACC system, radar would be used to measure relative location and velocity of traffic in front of the vehicle.
+In this lab, we will replace radar information with communication between vehicle models by using the CAN network.
+Each computer on the CAN network will periodically transmit 4 values (32-bits each) onto the network.
+The ACC systems need the speed along the centerline us (see Section 4) and the s-coordinate of all the other vehicles.
+The graphics software needs x, y and delta  for each vehicle, where x and y can be found from s and n.
+To provide these values s, n, us, and delta , each lab station must transmit 2 64-bit Messages (with two 32-bit values per message).
+Also, the format of these messages must be standard so that everyone can understand each others messages, so the following format must be used.

+![alt text][image4]

+* Message 1, Bytes 1-4: s as a float
+* Message 1, Bytes 5-8: n as a float
+* Message 2, Bytes 1-4: us as a float
+* Message 2, Bytes 5-8: delta as a float in radians

+To form the CAN messages, use the \Single-to-Bytes" block to create two 4-byte arrays and then mux them into the port data of the CAN transmit block.
+When receiving CAN messages, they can be unpacked by an inverse operation.
+The data can be demuxed into an array of 8-bytes and then the upper and lower bytes are muxed into 4-byte arrays and passed to the \Bytes-to-Single" block to reconstruct the oating-point value.